jstrieb/hackernews-button/README.md

   submission for a given URL.
 Often this is not the latest submission, but the one with the most points.

+  This also means that if the button is clicked for very recently submitted stories (when browsing [new](https://news.ycombinator.com/newest), for example), Algolia may not have indexed the story yet, causing the redirect to fail.

 # Support the Project